montarist/nestpay-api/README.md

-# @montarist/nestpay-api
+# UNOFFICIAL NestPay API

-NestPay (EST) payment gateway integration for Node.js and NestJS applications.
-This package provides a simple and type-safe way to integrate with Turkish banks using the NestPay (EST) payment gateway.
+This is Unofficial NestPay payment gateway integration for Node.js and NestJS applications.
+This package provides a simple and type-safe way to integrate with Turkish banks using the NestPay payment gateway.

 ## Features